Panther1976/School_District_Analysis/README.md

 ### The four biggest changes to the results after removing the THS ninth-grade scores from the data are as follows:

-1. The % Passing Reading scores increased by almost 28%
+1. The % Passing Reading scores for THS increased by almost 28%
-2. The % Passing Math scores increased by over 26%
+2. The % Passing Math scores for THS increased by over 26%
-3. The % Overall Passing scores increased by almost 26%
+3. The % Overall Passing scores for THS increased by almost 26%
-4. The scores have the most significant effect at the school level with little impact at the district level
+4. The scores had the most significant effect at the school level with little impact at the district level